drop-lt/collections/README.md

 for now:

-* tuples (almost done)
+* tuples
-* lists (very buggy)
+* lists

-#what are tuples?
-they are non-mutable collections, so if you make one, there is no way to modify it later
+* dicts
+* sets (just the base idea of non repeating items)

+any suggestion is welcome